NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 01/11/22:

-CIP_Calibration is probably outdated.
+- CIP_Calibration is probably outdated.

-CIP_ParenchymaSubtypeTrainingLabelling is outdated, probably redundant.
+- CIP_ParenchymaSubtypeTrainingLabelling is outdated, probably redundant.
+- CIP_BodyComposition is needed, but probably much better realized with AI segmentation

+01/11/22: 12pm Meeting with Raul, Andras, Steve

+- Incompabilities between 4.13 and CIP seem probnybly caused by CIPLibrary
+- CIP_Calibration is not outdated.
+- CIP_ParenchymaSubtypeTrainingLabelling should be kept.
-CIP_BodyComposition is needed, but probably much better realized with AI segmentation
+- CIP_BodyComposition is needed, but probably much better realized with AI segmentation